dimven/SpringNodes/README.md

 - A few new springlets:
 	- Wall.IsCurtainWall is a simple node that quickly checks if a wall instance is a curtan wall
 	- (Toolkit)Mesh.BoundingBox can be used to extract the bounding box representation of either a built in mesh or a toolkit mesh.
-	- Geometry.DifferenciateDisplay is a basic CN wrapper around the built in Color Range node, used to quickly paint geometries or lists of geometries into easily distinguishable colours.
+	- Geometry.DifferentiateDisplay is a basic CN wrapper around the built in Color Range node, used to quickly paint geometries or lists of geometries into easily distinguishable colours.
 	- Surface.TrimWithLoopsFix is my attemt at a workaround for issue #8600 in the Dynamo repo.
 It might fail with concave cutouts.

 #### 132.2.3 210218